Hayden2e/okcupid-date-a-scientist/README.md

 * Threshold optimization beyond default argmax decision rules
 * Feature engineering, including interaction terms

-Despite systematic optimization, performance gains were modest, suggesting limited predictive signal in structured variables alone.
+Despite systematic optimization, performance gains were modest, suggesting limited predictive signal in the users' structured data.
+Users' profile data (unstructured essays) were incorporated in the form of features derived using TF-IDF, to attempt further improvement in the MLR model.
+This resulted in an increase of macro F1 score from 0.50 to 0.57.

-This project will be concluded with a neural network to (hopefully!) produce more accurate predictions.
+This project will be concluded with a neural network to produce more accurate predictions.